-As a result of the shredding transaction, the Company recorded in fiscal 2014 an asset impairment charge of \$16.1 million and other transaction costs of \$28.5 million.
-The impairment charge was related to the abandonment of information systems assets that were not contributed to the partnership and cannot be used by the Company for other purposes.
-The other transaction costs consisted of the following: \$4.7 million of professional and legal fees; \$0.7 million of employee termination benefit costs; \$12.4 million of stock compensation expense resulting from the immediate vesting of Cintas stock options and awards of employees contributed to the partnership; a \$4.2 million charge for information systems contracts for which no future economic benefit exists; and \$6.5 million of incremental profit sharing and employee compensation resulting from the gain net of the impairment charge and other transaction costs.
-Operating income of \$567.0 million in fiscal 2014 increased \$1.8 million, or 0.3%, compared to fiscal 2013.
-Fiscal 2014 operating income was negatively impacted by \$44.6 million due to the asset impairment charge and other shredding transaction costs previously described.
+As a result of the Shredding Transaction, the Company recorded in fiscal 2014 an asset impairment charge of \$16.1 million and other transaction costs of \$28.5 million.
+The impairment charge was related to the abandonment of information systems assets that were not contributed to the Shred-it Partnership and cannot be used by the Company for other purposes.
+The other transaction costs consisted of the following: \$4.7 million of professional and legal fees; \$0.7 million of employee termination benefit costs; \$12.4 million of stock compensation expense resulting from the immediate vesting of Cintas stock options and awards of employees contributed to the Shred-it Partnership; a \$4.2 million charge for information systems contracts for which no future economic benefit exists; and \$6.5 million of incremental profit sharing and employee compensation resulting from the gain, net of the impairment charge and other transaction costs.

+Operating income of \$564.2 million in fiscal 2014 decreased \$1.8 million, or 0.3%, compared to fiscal 2013.
+Fiscal 2014 operating income was negatively impacted by \$44.6 million due to the asset impairment charge and other transaction costs previously described.

-In the fourth quarter of fiscal 2014, the Company realized a \$106.4 million gain on the deconsolidation of the document destruction business as a result of the shredding transaction.
-The gain was computed as follows: the fair value of consideration received of \$180.0 million plus the fair value of Cintas' retained non-controlling interest in the partnership of \$339.4 million less the carrying amount of the document destruction business of \$413.0 million.
+In the fourth quarter of fiscal 2014, the Company realized a \$106.4 million gain on the Shredding Transaction.
+The gain was computed as follows: the fair value of consideration received of \$180.0 million plus the fair value of Cintas' retained non-controlling interest in the Shred-it Partnership of \$339.4 million less the carrying amount of Shredding of \$413.0 million.